conorkelly86/templates/README.md

-Messing around with some Tailwind templates for my own use.
+Messing around with some Tailwind CSS templates for my own use.